FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 # 3. Adding a NeXus attribute

-Search for the first concept/object in the NeXus file, which is not created yet.
+Search for the first concept/object in the NeXus file which is not created yet.
 It is:

 **@version**: (required) [NX\_CHAR](<https://fairmat-nfdi.github.io/nexus_definitions/nxdl-types.html#nx-char>) [⤆](<https://fairmat-nfdi.github.io/nexus_definitions/classes/base_classes/NXentry.html#nxentry-definition-version-attribute>)